Hyperthermia or overheating in pregnancy can be harmful to you and your unborn baby.

 Here are some measures to keep your temperature in control, remain hydrated, and reduce exposure to heat during pregnancy (10).

-• Exposure to the sun can increase your internal body temperature.
-Avoid frequent exposure to the sun and always use a sunscreen or wear a hat before going out in the sun.
+- Exposure to the sun can increase your internal body temperature.
+Monitor your body’s response to temperature changes, limit sun exposure, and use sunscreen or wear a hat before going out in the sun.

-• Wear comfortable and loose clothes that breath easy.
+- Wear comfortable and loose clothes that allow you to breathe easily.

-• Brisk walking, water workouts (swimming), stationary bicycling, modified yoga, and PilatesiXA type of exercise that aims to strengthen muscles and improve posture, balance, and flexibility. are considered safe.
+- Brisk walking, water workouts (swimming), stationary bicycling, modified yoga, and PilatesiA type of exercise that aims to strengthen muscles and improve posture, balance, and flexibility. are considered safe.
 Avoid hot yoga or hot Pilates as they may lead to overheating (12).

 Frequently Asked Questions